-Chapter 9
+9

+Involved and detached

-Involved and detached: emotional management in fieldwork
+Emotional management in fieldwork

 Anna Hedlund and Steven Sampson

 Even in the most benign situations, ethnographic fieldwork is always an emotional experience.
 How could it be otherwise, when we use our very selves as our research tool while interacting with other human beings?
 Ethnographic settings are hazardous in different ways.
 Some are overtly dangerous or spontaneously violent, while in other situations, there is insecurity, intimidation or implied threat.
 Under these cases, emotional pressures increase.
 The ethnographer must therefore learn to ‘read’ a situation which is inherently uncertain, insecure, perhaps secretive.
 We need to decipher signals, codes or messages which even our own informants may not be all too sure of.
 Situations of insecurity may thus vary, as do the consequences.
-This paper provides two examples of uncertainty, insecurity and how real or potential violence affected our emotional reactions to fieldwork.
-It draws on our own experiences from fieldwork in, respectively the eastern Congo (DRC) during 2012–2014 and in pre-1989 Romania.
+This chapter provides two examples of uncertainty, insecurity and how real or potential violence affected our emotional reactions to fieldwork.
+It draws on our own experiences from fieldwork in, respectively the eastern Congo (Democratic Republic of Congo (DRC)) during 2012–2014 and in pre-1989 Romania.
 Hedlund’s fieldwork, among a group of Rwandan rebel military units in the Congo, was marked by the continuing threat and occurrence of violent confrontations.
 Sampson’s fieldwork in communist Romania took place with people who were surveilled and intimidated by the Romanian secret police and a network of informers.
 In both these situations the emotional challenges were marked by insecurity, frustration, fear for oneself and anxiety about one’s informants.
 In this sense, while these two fieldwork situations certainly differ, we believe that they can be instructive in revealing the dangers of being too close to one’s ‘people’, of being too involved.

 It is an axiom of social anthropology, in contrast to the other social sciences, that an emotional engagement with our interlocutors via participant-observation is the key to truly understanding the worlds of others.
 Typical accounts of fieldwork, while they describe the practical problems of access, building rapport and obtaining data, also describe the fieldworker’s position, emotions, frustrations and anxieties.
 The problem is often depicted as being an ‘outsider’, and the standard solution is to keep immersing oneself, and to sustain our empathy and solidarity with informants and their life situations.
 Our emotional engagement, the inserting of our participatory ‘self’ into our ethnography, is supposed to create insight.
 This preference for ever more proximity, friendships and engagement, however, has a down side.
 It may mislead our research process and distort our theorizing.
 Sometimes, we need to take a step back.
 We argue, therefore, for a dialectic between emotional proximity and the need for restraint.
 This restraint we call ‘emotional management’.
 We argue that ‘letting go’ of our emotions does not necessarily always help us gain anthropological insight.
 Rather, there are points and junctures in the fieldwork and post-fieldwork process where we should keep our emotions in check, try to regain control or simply ‘back off’ from the field, at least for a moment, when we analyze our data.
 It is this kind of control that we will call ‘emotional management’.